 There are 2 categories

-- Short term e.g. paracetamol, antibiotics, creams - please complete short term request form and also sign the appendix
+- Short term e.g. paracetamol, antibiotics, creams - please click on the following link Short Term Medical Form

-All medicines must be labelled with your child's name and handed into the school office by an adult.
-They must also be in the original packaging.
+All medicines must handed into the school office by an adult.
+They must be in the original packaging.
 Prescription medication must have the pharmacist's label on showing the child's name, the dosage/instructions and expiry date.